benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

 **Highlights:**
 - Demonstrates the **interactive filter panel**, which allows users to dynamically adjust views.
-- The panel utilizes **buttons combined with bookmarks**, providing a seamless and intuitive filtering experience without requiring users to open the default Power BI filter pane.
+- The panel utilizes **buttons combined with bookmarks**, providing a seamless and intuitive filtering experience.
 - This feature enhances **dashboard interactivity** and supports **guided analysis** for operations managers.

 ---